skissler/PediatricPrescribing_Chronic/notes/sk_notes.md

 I've gotten the birth dates extracted at least, in `code/extract_data/extract_data.sas`

 Next step is to try to get the full cohort extracted - but the server says it needs maintenance at noon, so I think I'm going to regroup and take care of that later.

+# 24 Aug 2022

+Making progress with the cohort extraction.
+Now trying to just keep individuals who are present for a full five years after birth.